What to Put in Your Smoothie

 Fiber helps feed gut bacteria, and helps your gut bacteria absorb all the nutrients that the foods in your smoothie provide to your body.
 Happy Fiber is specifically formulated with the right length fibers to promote the healthiest gut bacteria possible.
 If you take a probiotic, Happy Fiber can help those work even better in your gut.

-Goddess Collagen
+Goddess Glow Beauty Collagen

 -